 Shortly after that initial encounter, I purchased my own copy of the Wilhelm/Baynes translation, which would eventually be followed by several other translations.
 However, as is often the case with such things, that first version is still my favorite.
 It’s been criticized for taking a slightly Christian stance, but I think that only makes it more fathomable for Westerners like myself.
 Richard Wilhelm, a Christian missionary who fell under the spell of Chinese wisdom, translated the I Ching into German over the course of ten years, under the guidance of a traditional Chinese sage, who died as soon as the translation was complete.

 I started by reading it from beginning to end, like any other book.
-I was especially intrigued to discover that in his introduction, Carl Jung, who was a close friend of Wilhelm, wrote that when he asked it about the forthcoming translation he also threw the Ting hexagram — a coincidence that cemented my high regard for that old Chinese book.
+I was intrigued to discover that in his introduction, Carl Jung, who was a close friend of Wilhelm, wrote that when he asked it about the forthcoming translation he also threw the Ting hexagram — a coincidence that cemented my high regard for that old Chinese book.

 I still have my original, faded, yellow copy that’s starting to fall to pieces now, somewhat like me.
 I’ve been throwing it at least once a week, sometimes more, for over fifty years — until I’ve memorized all of the hexagrams and can consult the I Ching without referring to a text.
-I suspect it was originally an oral tradition that could be learned by arranging the the two basic lines, yin and yang, into eight possible “trigrams” (of three lines each) and 64 “hexagrams” (of six lines each), linked to numerous correspondences and interpretations.
+I suspect it was originally an oral tradition that could be learned by arranging the the two basic lines, yin (broken) and yang (unbroken), into eight possible “trigrams” (of three lines each) and 64 “hexagrams” (of six lines each), linked to numerous correspondences and interpretations.
 Over the centuries various sages have composed commentaries, including Confucius.

 Although it is first and foremost a book of wisdom, using it for divination is the easiest way to access that wisdom.
 Reading it straight through doesn’t grab you the way getting personally involved does.